What Is An Advance

 Advance Healthcare Directive - Let Me Help

 Because nothing in life is ever certain, it pays to be prepared and your loved ones will appreciate it as well.
-Take control of how you want your health care be managed should you become unable to make decisions for yourself.
+Take control of how you want your health care to be managed should you become unable to make decisions for yourself.

 Tags: advance healthcare directive, living will, power of attorney for healthcare, estate planning, healthcare instructions, healthcare agent, ACHD, durable power of attorney, advanced directive, medical power of attorney form, advanced health care directive, advance medical directive, advance care, advance directive meaning, advance care directive, advance care plan